 Which materials provide the best sound insulation?

-Materials with the best sound-insulating properties
+Materials with the best soundproofing properties

-Dense and heavy materials – block sound transmission
+Dense and heavy materials – Block sound transmission

-Plasterboard and double plasterboard layers
+Plaster and double plasterboard

-Solid wood or MDF (medium-density fiberboard)
+Solid wood or MDF (Medium-Density Fiberboard)

 Dense doors and wall panels made of MDF or solid wood block sound better than thin materials.